Monster-Train-2-Modding-Group/Balance-Configurator/README.md

 ![icon](https://raw.githubusercontent.com/Monster-Train-2-Modding-Group/Balance-Configurator/main/icon.png)

-Noncosmetic mod that allows one to edit fields from BalanceData, and as an example of a mod using Trainworks Reloaded that has user editable configuration.
+Non-cosmetic mod that allows one to edit fields from BalanceData, and as an example of a mod using Trainworks Reloaded that has user editable configuration.

 ![starting](https://raw.githubusercontent.com/Monster-Train-2-Modding-Group/Balance-Configurator/main/screenshots/starting.png)